-Claim SOL - What It Means, Why It Happens, and How To Do It Safely
+Claim SOL on Solana: What It Means, Why It Happens, and How to Do It Safely

 What does "claiming SOL" actually mean?

-Claiming SOL means reclaiming SOL that is locked in empty or unused token accounts due to Solana's rent deposit system.
-It is not an airdrop, giveaway, or reward - it is your own SOL being returned when those accounts are closed.
+Claiming SOL means getting back SOL that already belongs to you by closing eligible unused Solana accounts.
+That often includes empty token accounts, but it is not limited to them.
+It is not an airdrop, giveaway, or reward - it is your own SOL being returned.

 "Claiming SOL" does not mean: